Program

 14:00

-How data spaces can drive compliance automation & help reduce admin burden
+How data spaces drive compliance automation & help reduce administrative burden

 Data spaces enable participants to share data on a “need” basis, while preserving their autonomy.
 In this way, data spaces establish a trusted environment which can also be used to streamline the exchange of data with authorities.
 In this session we will explore some of the use cases.